-The framework includes the following cognitive targets, or behaviors and skills, for items from both literary and information texts: locate/recall, integrate/interpret, and critique/evaluate.
+The framework includes the following cognitive targets, or behaviors and skills, for items from both literary and informational texts: locate/recall, integrate/interpret, and critique/ evaluate.
 These cognitive targets illustrate the complex nature of the reading process whereas the corresponding behaviors highlight the different behaviors elicited by different text types.
-To measure these cognitive skills, students will respond to both multiple-choice and constructed-response items with varying distributions of question type by grade level.
-Students in grade 4 will spend approximately half of the assessment time responding to multiple-choice items and half responding to constructed-response items.
+To measure these cognitive skills, students will respond to both selected-response and constructed-response items with varying distributions of question type by grade level.
+Students in grade 4 will spend approximately half of the assessment time responding to selected-response items and half responding to constructed-response items.
 Students in grades 8 and 12 will spend a greater amount of time on constructed-response items.
+Starting with the 2017 assessment, students will engage with both selected-response and constructed-response items in a digital platform.